mkshadyf/BB-App-Budget-Buddy/replit.md

 ## Overview

-Budget Buddy is a modern, mobile-first personal finance management application built with React and Express.
-It provides users with comprehensive tools to track expenses, manage budgets, and gain insights into their financial health through AI-powered analysis.
+Budget Buddy is a beautiful, modern, and mobile-first personal finance management application built with React and Express.
+It provides users with comprehensive tools to track expenses, manage budgets, monitor assets, and gain insights into their financial health through AI-powered analysis.
+The app features a stunning design with purple and blue gradients, smooth animations, and a completely local-first approach to data privacy.

 ## User Preferences